samuel-casey/Tips_for_reading_the_Bitcoin_whitepaper/Tips_for_reading_the_Bitcoin_whitepaper.md

 When I first read the Bitcoin whitepaper, I was a first-year strategy analyst at Fidelity Investments.
 I first became fascinated with Bitcoin just after the mania of 2017 died down, when it became clear to me that Bitcoin wasn't going anywhere despite its recent drop in price.

-The first step in my Bitcoin education was a phone call with [Justin Gregorious](https://twitter.com/jtgregorius).
+The first step in my Bitcoin education was a phone call with [Justin Gregorious](https://twitter.com/jtgregorius), who works at CoinList.
 He recommended I read [Cryptoassets](https://www.amazon.com/Cryptoassets-Innovative-Investors-Bitcoin-Beyond/dp/1260026671) by Chris Burniske, and get on twitter.
 I took his advice, and got hooked.

 The next step in my education was attending a crypto-101 presentation led by led by [Andy Fowler](https://www.linkedin.com/in/andy-fowler-cfa-131a8529/), and reading [The Bitcoin Standard](https://www.amazon.com/Bitcoin-Standard-Decentralized-Alternative-Central/dp/1119473861) per the recommendation of [Brian Wright](<https://twitter.com/brian_wright21?s=20>).